Lily designs the future.

 I believe that being a designer is a way of operating; it's a different way of making choices and asking better questions.

 We all make choices, which means everyone is constantly "designing" their reality.
-Calling yourself a designer is becoming aware of the intention behind what you create.
+Calling yourself a designer is becoming aware of the intention behind what you put out into the world.

 I'm Lily, a young American designer from North Carolina - now, a Rotterdam local.